cavis/interactive-adventure-game-tool/README.md

+# Crosswalk

+This Alexa skill was a product of the [2017 PRX Audio For Good hackathon](https://www.audioforgood.com/).
+It's a choose your own adventure interactive audio experience about the history of Cambridge, past and present.
+Install instructions and more from the source repo below.

-# Interactive Adventure Game Tool
+## Interactive Adventure Game Tool

 This tool provides an easy to use front-end that allows developers to instantly deploy code for your story, or use the generated code as a starting point for more complex projects.
 It was written in Node.js by Thomas Yuill, a designer and engineer in the Amazon Advertising team.